sreachtools/SReachTools/docs/_docs/src/classes/RandomVector/index.md

     exponential               - Get an exponential random vector for a specified lambda vector

-    Apart from these methods, you can do disp(rv) as well as F*rv, where F is an appropriately dimensioned matrix.
+    Apart from these methods, for a RandomVector object rv, you can do: disp(rv)                  - Display information about rv
+    F*rv, rv*F                - Both work as F x rv (NO TRANSPOSE enforced) where F is an appropriately dimensioned matrix rv + v                    - Add v, a deterministic vector of appropriate dimension, to rv
+    [rv1;rv2;rv3]             - Concatenate multiple random vectors

   Notes:
   ------
   * MATLAB DEPENDENCY: Uses MATLAB's Statistics and Machine Learning Toolbox.

   =========================================================================